straut12/sj4u-gh/_pages/ref/data-analysis/ml.md

 ```

 ## Feature scaling
-Not used for a lot of regression models.
-Not used on multiple regression.
-Coeffecients can compensate for high values of features.
-But can be used on other models where there is an implicit relationship between the features X and the dependent variable Y.
+Scaling may be needed to normalize or standardize your data so one variable doesn't over power another (one col ranges from 10500-10600 and another ranges from 1-100).
+Typically not used for a lot of regression models because the coeffecients can compensate for high values of features.
+But useful on other models.

-Feature scaling applied after split. your test split is supposed to represent new data that you don't have until training is done.
+Feature scaling is applied after split.
+Your test split is supposed to represent new data that you don't have until training is done so you don't want to modify it.
-Needed to normalize or standardize your data so one variable doesn't over power another due to a difference in units.

 Feature scaling always applied to columns (not row data across columns)
 * Normalize values from 0-1 (Xnorm=(X-Xmin)/Xrange)  # Works for normal distribution
 * Standardize values from -3 to 3 except outliers (Xstand=(X-Xave)/Xstdev)  # Works in most cases

-Use standardization since it works in all cases
-Apply scaling to numerical col.  Don't apply to category
+Standardization is a good choice since it works in most cases. (do not apply to category col)

 ```python
 sc = StandardScaler()  # will calculate mean/std dev of columns for standardization